top of page

 About Ron

-Ron Hemmings is the author of two World War Two-themed novels, The Crooked Timbers and a soon-to-be-released novel, Killing Time in London.
+Ron Hemmings is the author of two World War Two-themed novels, The Crooked Timbers and a recently released novel, Killing Time in London.
 He transitioned from being a mathematics teacher to a fiction writer with the expectant growing pains as evidenced by the many dog-eared copies of ‘How to Write’ reference guides that overrun his bookshelves.

 Born and raised in Montreal, Ron initially studied Political Science before beginning his teaching career.
 Unexpectantly, fate led him into the entirely dissimilar world of mathematics, where he found his true calling.
 He later relocated to Vancouver, British Columbia, with his family, where he finished his distinguished forty-year teaching career as the head of the Mathematics Department at a prestigious private school.